 Your first to-do in Berlin:

 Opening a bank account

 Due to legal reasons, you cannot open your account online if your nationality is Croatian, Cyprian, Estonian, Latvian, Lithuanian or a country outside the European Union.
 Please book an appointment at one of our branches.

 All other citizens can proceed with the online process.

 You have to be a resident of the Federal Republic of Germany to apply for an account online.

-The legally required identification is done via eID or video identification in cooperation with our partner S-Markt & Mehrwert GmbH & Co.
+The legally required identification is done via video identification in cooperation with our partner S-Markt & Mehrwert GmbH & Co.
 KG.